hugeblank/Allium-wiki/docs/allium-api.md

 # Allium API

 The following API is loaded on execution of Allium, and placed into the global environment.
-All functions located here are called by prefixing `allium.` to the function name.
+All functions located here are returned by requiring `allium`.
+Any references to anything on this page will refer to it by `allium.<name>`.
+This assumes that the variable allocated for requiring the Allium API is called `allium`.

 ## Functions